-A dirty air filter reduces the amount of air supplied to the engine.
-This can cause an increase in unburned fuel that turns into soot residue.
-Soot can build up on spark plug tips, making them unable to produce a proper spark.
-In return, the car may move abruptly, idle, and in some circumstances, the engine may fail.
+A dirty air filter can have serious consequences for your car's performance.
+It reduces the amount of air supplied to the engine, leading to an increase in unburned fuel that turns into soot residue.
+This soot can build up on spark plug tips, making them unable to produce a proper spark.
+As a result, the car may move abruptly, idle, and in some cases, the engine may fail.

 Engine misfires, rough idling, and hard starts are all signs of a clogged engine air filter.
 The restricted air supply to the engine causes unburned fuel to form a soot residue that accumulates in the spark plug.
 This fouls the spark plug (s) and decreases its ability to produce the spark needed for the combustion process.
 Replacing the affected air filter and spark plugs will restore your engine's performance.

 A dirty air filter can cause a range of issues, from harmful emissions and fuel waste to damaged spark plugs and engine buildup.
 That's why it's important to monitor parts that suffer from wear and tear.
 Engine misfire can significantly increase vehicle emissions, which is why the ECM constantly monitors the misfire status of the engine.
 If it detects an engine misfire, it will turn on the CEL.

 Decreased fuel economy is another sign of a faulty or dirty air filter.
 A bad or dirty air filter restricts airflow and reduces oxygen in the mixture.
 Your engine compensates for this by consuming more fuel to produce enough power to move the same distance or speed as it could with a clean filter.
 In severe cases, a dirty engine air filter can cause or contribute to overheating.